ycwu1997/D-Persona/README.md

 ![](assets/poster.png)

-This repository is for our paper: "[Diversified and Personalized Multi-rater Medical Image Segmentation](http://arxiv.org/abs/2403.13417)".
+This repository is for our paper: "[Diversified and Personalized Multi-rater Medical Image Segmentation](http://arxiv.org/abs/2403.13417)", The introduction can be found at [YouTube](https://www.youtube.com/watch?v=5sFQVk_AkpE).

 Here, we study the inherent annotation ambiguity problem in medical image segmentation and use two datasets for the model evaluation (the public [LIDC-IDRI](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) and our in-house NPC-170 datasets).
 We use the pre-processed LIDC-IDRI dataset as [MedicalMatting](https://doi.org/10.1007/978-3-030-87199-4_54).
 The NPC-170 dataset will be released on the MMIS-2024 grand challenge of ACM MM 2024.
 Details will be released soon.

 ### Requirements
 This repository is based on PyTorch 2.0.1+cu118 and Python 3.11.4; All experiments in our paper were conducted on a single NVIDIA GeForce 3090 GPU.